franmastromarino/perfect-woocommerce-brands/readme.txt

 = 1.7.2 =
 * Feature: Now is possible to use %pwb-brand% in the product URLs
 * Fix: Fatal error in some themes (like Salient)
-* Fix: Some php notices and warnings fixed
+* Fix: Some PHP notices and warnings fixed
 * Fix: Don't show brand description/banner in paged
 = 1.7.1 =
 * Feature: Extends the [products] shortcode to allow 'brands' attribute